A good client onboarding experience sets everyone up for success.

 If the business expects a 25% web traffic increase in 12 months, that may call for intense SEO to meet the growth quota.

 On the flip side, deadlines can drive content production in a different direction.
-If there’s a key industry conference in two weeks and you need a research report to present at the conference, that may require all hands on deck.
+If there’s a key industry conference in two weeks and you need a white paper to present at the conference, that may require all hands on deck.

 Foresight greatly helps with resource planning and ensures your content gets enough attention.